grongierisc/iris-rag-demo/docs/gronier.pex.md

 # Too long, didn't read

 Iop is a framework that allows you to use Python code in Interoperability productions of IRIS.
-It's main module is grongier.pex.
+It's main module is iop.

 You can use it in two ways :
 * Register your components in the management portal